AdaneNT/adanent.github.io/index.md

     <td valign="top">

- <p>Welcome to my page!
+ <p>Welcome!
 I’m Adane — an AI researcher working at the intersection of machine learning, computer vision, and multimodal AI.</p>

 <p style="text-align: justify;">
 My work focuses on building intelligent systems that can address complex real-world challenges.
 Currently, I am a postdoctoral researcher at <a href="https://mediafutures.no/">SFI MediaFutures </a> – University of Bergen, Norway, where I develop deep learning and generative models for media content generation and analysis.
 My recent projects involve LLMs, vision models (Transformers, GANs), and collaborations with industry partners to create scalable AI solutions.